SamiaTouileb/samiatouileb.github.io/publications.md

 - Samia Touileb, Jeanett Murstad, Petter Mæhlum, Lubos Steskal, Lilja Charlotte Storset, Huiling You, and Lilja Øvrelid.
 [EDEN: A Dataset for Event Detection in Norwegian News](https://aclanthology.org/2024.lrec-main.488.pdf).
 Proceedings of The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation.
 Torino, Italy, May 20-25, 2024.

-- A chapter in the book [``Current Issues in English Teaching''](https://www.fagbokforlaget.no/Current-Issues-in-English-Teaching/I9788245047189), published by Fagbokforlaget.
+- A chapter in the book [Current Issues in English Teaching](https://www.fagbokforlaget.no/Current-Issues-in-English-Teaching/I9788245047189), published by Fagbokforlaget.
 The chapter is tilted ``Large Language Models and their Usage in Education''.

 #### <u>2023</u>